supervisely-ecosystem/import-images/README.md

 # How to Run

-App can be launched from ecosystem, team files, images project and images dataset
+The app can be launched from the ecosystem, team files, images project and images dataset
 * [running the app from ecosystem](#run-from-ecosystem) you will be given options to create new project, upload images to existing project or existing dataset
 * [running the app from team files](#run-from-team-files) will result in new project
 * [running the app from images project](#run-from-images-project) will upload images to existing project, from which it was launched